eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 app or application the user is installing) is genuine, authentic and does not contain any malware or other threats.
-2. The User SHALL be able to trust that the PID Provider will issue the PID into an instance of a EUDI Wallet Solution.
+2. The User SHALL be able to trust that the PID Provider will issue the PID into an instance of an EUDI Wallet Solution.
 3. The User SHALL trust the EUDI Wallet solution.
 This means that the User trusts the app store and the app publisher.